 This year, the multi-society multi-discipline multi-industry event will focus on the role of Geomechanics for Efficient and Sustainable Energy Supply.
 The symposium will kick off with a legacy training program, “Rock with Fellows”, offered by Priscilla Nelson on Mining (Colorado School of Mines), Maurice Dusseault on Energy Storage (University of Waterloo), and John McLennan on Geothermal (University of Utah), as well as a keynote by Mark Zoback on Unconventional Resources (Stanford University).

 IGS will host 205 presentations in 53 technical sessions with more than 300 attendees from over 35 countries in 6 continents.
-This symposium is a global geomechanics summit for more than 70 of the world’s leading NOCs, IOCs, service companies, and universities.
-Focusing on the role of geomechanics in energy efficiency and sustainability, the technical program will cover a wide range of geomechanics topics, from rock, in-situ stress, natural fractures, faults, drilling, completion, stimulation, production, and reservoir engineering.
+This symposium is a global geomechanics summit for more than 140 of the world’s leading NOCs, IOCs, service companies, and universities.
+Focusing on the role of geomechanics in energy efficiency and sustainability, the technical program will cover a wide range of geomechanics topics, from CO2 sequestration, hydrogen, mining, geothermal to applications in petroleum exploration, drilling, completion, hydraulic fracturing, production, and reservoir engineering.

 Following the successful conclusion of IGS2023, hosted by Saudi Aramco, we are thrilled to announce that the International Geomechanics event is heading further east, to Kuala Lumpur, Malaysia, from 18 to 21 November, 2024.
 Hosted by Petronas, & Organizers – American Rock Mechanics Association (ARMA), Dhahran Geoscience Society (DGS), and Society of Exploration Geophysicists (SEG), IGS2024 takes center stage, continuing to be the epicenter for geomechanics excellence.